OCPsoft

 Creating a custom ResourceBundle

-You can find full examples of resource bundles packaged inside pretty-time.jar.
-Also, if you create a new Locale resource bundle for PrettyTime, please fork the project, and submit a pull request.
+Please read the translation guide.
+Additionally, you can find full examples of resource bundles packaged inside pretty-time.jar.
+If you create a new Locale resource bundle for PrettyTime, please fork the project, and submit a pull request with the bundle and a test case.

 import java.util.ListResourceBundle;